hashicorp/terraform-provider-google/docs/r/sql_database_instance.html.markdown

 - - -

-* `connection_name` - (Optional) The connection name of the instance to be used in connection strings.

 * `database_version` - (Optional, Default: `MYSQL_5_6`) The MySQL version to
     use.
 Can be `MYSQL_5_6`, `MYSQL_5_7` or `POSTGRES_9_6` for second-generation
     instances, or `MYSQL_5_5` or `MYSQL_5_6` for first-generation instances.